kuidio/docs/docs/02-resources/02-inventory/01_about.md

 ## Node model

 The `Node` model in Kuid encompasses a hierarchical structure of components essential for infrastructure management.
 At the core of the model is the `Node`, representing individual units of compute, storage, or networking resources within the infrastructure.
 Nodes are composed of various `NodeItems`, which may include hardware components such as FANs, PowerUnits, CPUs, memory modules, storage disks, and network interfaces.
 Additionally, `Nodes` can be equipped with `ModuleBays`, providing slots for modular hardware components known as `Modules`. `Modules` can further extend the capabilities of Nodes and may include specialized hardware for specific tasks.
-Each Module may contain multiple `Endpoints`, representing interfaces for communication with external systems or networks.
+Each Module may contain multiple `Endpoints`, representing Endpoints for communication with external systems or networks.
+For pluggable modules an adaptor can be attached to an endpoint to represent a breakout capability which can attach to multiple connectors.
 This hierarchical arrangement allows for flexible configuration and expansion of `Nodes`, enabling users to customize and optimize infrastructure resources according to their specific requirements and workloads.

 ```mermaid
 graph TD;